Examining the critical reaction to The Thing

 It's the summer of 1982, and director John Carpenter is on the cusp of releasing his latest movie, The Thing.
 For the 34-year-old filmmaker, the release marks the end of a major undertaking: the culmination of months of shooting on freezing cold sets and snowy British Columbia locations, not to mention the execution of complex and time-consuming practical effects scenes.

-Carpenter was understandably proud of the results: after the independent such independent hits as Assault On Precinct 13, Halloween and Escape From New York, this was his first studio movie (for Universal) and also his most expensive to date, with a budget of around $15m.
+Carpenter was understandably proud of the results: after such independent hits as Assault On Precinct 13, Halloween and Escape From New York, this was his first studio movie (for Universal) and also his most expensive to date, with a budget of around $15m.
 And while The Thing had appeared in cinemas before (in the guise of Howard Hawks and Christian Nyby's 1951 sci-fi shocker, The Thing From Another World) Carpenter's movie was a fresh adaptation of John W Campbell's novella, Who Goes There? - a story Carpenter had long prized.

 The Nyby-Hawks adaptation took the skeleton of Campbell's story, about scientists discovering an alien life form in Antarctica, and made it into a monster movie chiller with James Arness as the hulking creature from outer space.
 Carpenter's The Thing, on the other hand, went back to the original story's most compelling idea: that of a creature which can transform itself into perfect imitations of the people around it.